 Hi, I’m Maiko!
 I am a PhD student in Rebecca Heald’s lab in the Department of Molecular and Cell Biology at the University of California, Berkeley.
 I graduated from the Massachusetts Institute of Technology in 2016 with my bachelor’s in biology and a minor in French.
 I’m interested in studying mechanisms of cell division and size scaling in using various species of Xenopus frogs, including Xenopus hybrids.
-For more details on my research experiences, go to my Research and Publications page.
+Find more details on my research experiences and publications on my Research page.

 Science is a huge part of my life, and I hope to become a leader in biological science, not only through research but also through mentorship and good scientific communication.
 Through my science outreach, I share my experiences and love of biology with other aspiring students.
 As a life-long writer, I’m also committed to making scientific communication and publishing as effective as possible.
-I write for preLights and keep a blog here.
-You can see my posts on my preLights and blog pages, respectively.
+I write mainly for two science writing outlets, preLights and the Berkeley Science Review, while also keeping a personal blog here.

 In addition to science, I’m an avid bookworm, writer, dancer, occasional photographer, and I love to travel.
 I love to laugh and have a good time with my friends and family.
 If I’m not in the lab, you’ll probably find me curled up with a cup of something deliciously warm and a good book or my latest story.
 Some of my favorite books include The Little Prince, Jane Eyre, Sherlock Holmes, among others.
 I love history as well, including scientific history, so I also really enjoyed Siddartha Mukherjee’s The Gene.